Collateapp/CollateExampleCollection/Notes/Welcome to Collate/Welcome to Collate.md

 ---
 title: Welcome to Collate!
 tags: []
+type: 'markdown'
 ---
 ```

 This tiny block is call front matter!
 It's formatted in a way that both humans and machines can read and is used to store data like tags.
-Everything underneath this block is saved as-is and is what you see here in the editor.
+Everything underneath this block is the contents of your editor, depending on the type of note you've created.

+#### Note Types

+Note types are flexible ways to create notes.
+The types of notes you can create using Note Types:

+1. Markdown - Plain text notes using Markdown formatting.
+This is the most basic type of note and the most readable plain text format.
+2. Rich Text - Text formatted with HTML.
+This note type allows for more formatting options including font color and embedded images.
+The trade off is that notes are marked up with HTML and less readable in plain text.
+3. Web Clipper - Give it a URL and it will save the website to the attachments folder.
+This note type is useful for saving and archiving webpages.
+4. Outline - Create outlines with the Outline note type which also doubles as a checklist.

 #### Attachments
-Each note can have a folder named `attachments` in it.
+Each note can have a folder named \`attachments\` in it.
 This attachment folder will hold any files you attach to the note.
 You can attach anything!
 Documents, pictures, media clips, etc.  If you want to remember it, create a note, attach the file and write a short description.